Electromagnetic fields in ultra-peripheral relativistic heavy-ion collisions: General idea

-On the other hand, the excitation energy of the GDR is about 10-14 MeV for heavy nuclei~\cite{Berman:1975tt}.
-Because the GDR cross section in the photonuclear interactions is large, the exchange of photons between the two colliding nuclei in an UPC event has high probability to excite one or both of the ions into GDRs or even higher excitation.
-The GDRs could decay by emitting a single neutron, and higher excited resonances could decay by emitting two or more neutrons~\cite{Berman:1975tt,STAR:2017enh,CMS:2020skx,Chen:2018tnh}.
-These neutrons have low momenta at $\sim10$ MeV which is comparable to the transverse momentum shift $\Delta p$ by electromagnetic force.
-Thus the strong electromagnetic fields may affect the momentum distribution of the emitted neutrons in such a way that the emission directions of the neutrons are correlated to the impact parameter or the electromagnetic field direction.
-Consequently, a back-to-back correlation of the neutrons emitted from the two colliding nuclei may present, and it provides a means to study the strong electromagnetic fields in UPCs.
-This could be also helpful for the study of the spin polarization related physics in UPCs in the future, and may provide insights for the chiral and spin related effects in the relativistic hadronic heavy-ion collisions, such as the CME, spin polarization~\cite{Liang:2004ph,STAR:2017ckg,STAR:2022fan}, etc.
+However, the excitation energy of a typical GDRs is about 10-14 MeV for heavy nuclei~\cite{Berman:1975tt}.
+Owing to the large GDR cross-section in photonuclear interactions, the exchange of photons between two colliding nuclei in a UPC event has a high probability of exciting one or both ions into GDRs or even higher excitations.
+GDRs can decay by emitting a single neutron, whereas higher-excitation resonances can decay by emitting two or more neutrons~\cite{Berman:1975tt,STAR:2017enh,Chen:2018tnh}.
+These neutrons have low momenta, approximately $\sim10$ MeV, comparable to the transverse momentum shift, $\Delta p$, induced by the electromagnetic force.
+Thus, strong electromagnetic fields may affect the momentum distribution of the emitted neutrons, such that their emission directions correlate with the direction of the impact parameter or the electromagnetic fields.
+Consequently, a back-to-back correlation may occur between the neutrons emitted from the two colliding nuclei.
+This provides a means of investigating strong electromagnetic fields in UPCs and offers a way to measure the direction of the impact parameter or electromagnetic field.